Tamai Rakuzan (1942-1990) Vintage Rakuzan pottery bud vase #4944

 In general, Izumo ware refers to the aforementioned other name of Rakuzan ware, but it can also be used to refer to earthenware from Shimane in general, covering the aforementioned Rakuzan ware, Fujina ware, and other types of earthenware from the area.

-- Returns & Cancellations: Cancellations after payment are subject to a 20% fee.
+• Returns & Cancellations: If you wish to cancel your order after payment has been completed, a cancellation fee of twenty percent (20%) will be deducted from the refund amount.
 The cancellation fee takes into account the actual international shipping costs incurred as well as payment processing fees.
-Returns are accepted within 30 days of delivery if the item remains in its original condition.
-Return shipping is the buyer’s responsibility, except when the item is clearly different from the product photos.
+Returns are accepted within thirty (30) days of delivery if the product remains in its original condition.
+Return shipping is the buyer's responsibility.
+However, if the item is clearly different from the product photos, we will cover the cost of return shipping.
+Any claims regarding authenticity or condition must be submitted within 30 days of delivery.
+Claims made after this period shall not be accepted.
+Returns or refund requests will not be accepted once the item has been transferred, resold, or otherwise passed on to a third party.

-- Q1.
+• Q1.
 How long does it take from order to shipment?:We usually ship within 3 business days after receiving your order.
 Please note that if your order falls on Japanese weekends or national holidays (e.g., Golden Week, New Year holidays), shipping may take longer as carriers are closed.
 If you need your order urgently, please contact us before placing your order.

-- Q2.
+• Q2.
 How many days does delivery take?: We ship internationally, mainly by Japan Post (EMS).
 EMS includes insurance up to the declared value.
 Import duties, taxes, customs fees, and other charges in the destination country are the buyer’s responsibility.